-The liability for compensated absences consists of unpaid accumulated flexible leave balances.
-The liability is based on flexible leave accumulated at June 30.
-Limited flexible leave may be accumulated until retirement or termination.
-Accumulated flexible leave is paid at the employee's current wage upon retirement or termination.
+The liability for compensated absences consists of unpaid accumulated vacation and sick leave balances.
+The liability is based on the sick leave and the vacation leave accumulated at June 30.
+Limited vacation and sick leave may be accumulated until retirement or termination.
+Accumulated sick leave is paid at a fixed daily rate and accumulated vacation is paid at the employee's current wage upon retirement or termination.